JGN1722/RoverOs/README.md

-# MyOS - A Work-in-Progress Operating System
+# RoverOS - A Work-in-Progress Operating System

-**MyOS** is a custom operating system designed from scratch, with a focus on being built entirely in my custom programming language.
+**RoverOS** is a custom operating system designed from scratch, with a focus on being built entirely in my custom programming language.
 This project is in its early stages and serves as a platform to explore low-level system programming, language design, and operating system concepts.

 ## 🚧 **Work in Progress**
-Please note that **MyOS** is still under heavy development.
+Please note that **RoverOS** is still under heavy development.
 A custom compiler for my language is under construction, and most of the current functionality has been implemented using a combination of assembly and placeholder code for my language.
 Expect frequent changes, incomplete features, and rough edges.

 ## Features (So Far)